 The Legislature adopted this definition in RTC section 60.
 Following the recommendation of the Task Force, the Legislature also included specific examples in RTC section 61 of transfers constituting a change in ownership and specific examples in RTC section 62 of transfers not constituting a change in ownership.
+In addition, RTC section 63, which sets forth the interspousal exclusion, was included in the original statutory scheme, prior to inclusion of the interspousal exclusion in the California Constitution via Proposition 58 in 1986.
+The Task Force recognized that transfers between spouses satisfied the three elements for a change in ownership, but chose to specifically exclude these transfers from change in ownership.

 Parent-Child Exclusion.
-The parent-child change in ownership exclusion applies to (1) a principal residence, and (2) the first \$1 million dollars of adjusted base year value of all other real property.
-The law specifies that the exclusion applies to a transfer of real property and does not apply to transfers of interests in legal entities.
-However, the law provides three exceptions for transfers of interests in certain resident-owned legal entities.4 These are:
+The parent-child change in ownership exclusion applies to a transfer of real property and does not apply to transfers of interests in legal entities.
+The exclusion applies to (1) a principal residence, and (2) the first \$1 million dollars of adjusted base year value of all other real property.

+However, the law provides three exceptions for transfers of interests in certain resident-owned legal entities.3 These are: